-Prerequisite: A minimum grade of C in English I, Advanced Clinical Skills, Maternal Child II, Mental Health II, Health Alterations, Health Alterations Clinical and Professional Practice.
+Prerequisite: A minimum grade of C in English I (ENGL-101), Advanced Clinical Skills (NURS-200), Maternal Child II (NURS-201), Mental Health II (NURS-203), Health Alterations (NURS-204) and Health Alterations Clinical (NURS-202) and Professional Practice (NURS-213).
 This culminating course requires the student to integrate concepts from all previous nursing courses in the management of groups of clients of all ages and cultures facing complex health alterations.
-There is a continued Course on health promotion, disease prevention, clinical decision-making and evaluation in nursing process, as applied to the care of clients who are critically/emergently ill.
+There is a continued emphasis on health promotion, disease prevention, clinical decision-making and evaluation in nursing process, as applied to the care of clients who are critically/emergently ill.
 Forty-five hours of lecture/discussion.
+Course offered spring semesters.